 MEET THE DENTIST

 A graduate of Baylor College of Dentistry, Dr. Hector Carlos Tijerina enjoys providing the highest quality dental care possible.
 He believes in patient education, which is why he’s not afraid to give his patients tips on how to keep their teeth healthy even when he’s not there.
-He currently practices at Parkfield Family Dental, and he can be contacted through his website or by phone at (512) 213-6778 for any questions.
+He currently practices at Parkfield Family Dental, and he can be contacted through his website or by phone at (512) 213-6778 for any questions about preventive dentistry.